inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

 We're also going to define a function to map from one type of Expr to another, for convenience - nothing complex, it just applies a function to each 'A', sort of like mapping over an Option or an Iterator.
+In this case, `map` lets us turn any `Expr<A>` into an `Expr<B>` via some function `A -> B`.
 If you're familiar with functional languages, this is basically just `fmap`.
+If you're _really_ familiar with functional languages, you might point out that it's not _quite_ `fmap`, but that's fine for our limited use case.

+If you're not familiar with functional languages and are now wondering what `fmap` is, it's a method provided by a trait called `Functor`.
+It represents the ability to map a function `A -> B` over _some arbitrary structure_ - if we have a `Functor` instance for `F`, then we can map a function over `F<A>`, for _any_ `A`.  `F` could be an option, or a list, or a tree - any structure parameterized over some value. `map` provides an implementation of `fmap` (as in _f_unction map) that's specialized to `Expr`.
+If you're curious, [read more here](http://learnyouahaskell.com/making-our-own-types-and-typeclasses#the-functor-typeclass).

 ```rust
 impl<A> Expr<A> {